setembrinolusa/camunda8/README.md

     The servers will start on ports 8080, 8081 and 8082.

-    Frontend to start the application
+    Frontend (STARTER) to start the BPM Process

     Go to the <http://localhost:8080/>

-    Worker to execute tasks from-to Camunda 8
+    Worker from-to Camunda 8

     Go to the <http://localhost:8081/>